 This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages that perform implicit type conversion (coercion).
+Languages that perform implicit type conversion (coercion) ;

 Languages that permit conversions between subtypes of a polymorphic type.
-See subclause 6.44 Polymorphic Variables [BKK] upcasts and downcasts.
+See subclause 6.44 Polymorphic Variables [BKK] upcasts and downcasts;

-Weakly typed languages that do not strictly enforce type rules.
+Weakly typed languages that do not strictly enforce type rules;

-Languages that support logical, arithmetic, or circular shifts on integer values.
+Languages that support logical, arithmetic, or circular shifts on integer values;

-Languages that do not generate exceptions on problematic conversions.
+Languages that do not generate exceptions on problematic conversions;

 6.6.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 If range checking is not provided by the language, use explicit range checks, type checks or value checks to validate the correctness of all values originating from a source that is not trusted.
 However, it is difficult to guarantee that multiple input variables cannot be manipulated to cause an error to occur in some operation somewhere in a program [30].